 4. Counterexamples

-We have outlined a system of locative harmony principles for grounding and have provided two arguments in favour of taking grounding to be constrained by harmony in some sense.
-We now consider some potential counterexamples to the idea that grounding obeys Partial Locative Overlap.
+We have outlined a system of locative harmony principles for grounding and have provided two arguments in favour of taking grounding between physically located entities to be constrained by harmony in some sense.
+We now consider some potential counterexamples to the idea that grounding between physically located entities obeys Partial Locative Overlap.
 A successful counterexample is one where the location of a grounded physical entity and the location of its whole physical grounds are completely disjoint.
 For then Partial Locative Overlap is falsified for physical entities.
-We call this a case of disjoint grounding and use it as a basis for testing the relationship between grounding and location.
+We call this a case of disjoint grounding and use it as a basis for testing the relationship between grounding and phyiscal location.

 4.1.
 Swiss cheese, Flag poles and Planets